 Albany State University

 Albany State University (ASU) is a member of the University System of Georgia and a four-year institution that proudly holds the title of the largest public HBCU in the state.
 Its core objective is to improve the quality of life for its community and region by offering a wide array of academic programs.
-These programs encompass graduate, baccalaureate, associate, and certificate levels, which are readily accessible not only at ASU's primary campuses situated in Albany but also at the strategically positioned Cordele Center, Cairo Site, and the online learning platform.
+These programs encompass certificates, associate, baccalaureate, and graduate degrees.
+These are readily accessible not only at ASU's two primary campuses situated in Albany, but also at the strategically positioned Cordele Center, Cairo Site, and the online learning platform.